Book cover

 Feature ⇒ develop ⇒ release ⇒ main

 A feature is always implemented in a specific branch.
-Then, this branch is merged into develop, where the feature undergoes integration tests.
-Periodically, a release branch is created to show a new system version to customers.
+This branch is then merged into develop, where the feature undergoes integration tests.
+Periodically, a release branch is created to present a new system version to customers.
 Once approved, this version is integrated into main and made available to all users.

-Git-flow should primarily be used when there are manual tests and QA teams, as well as when customers need to approve and validate any new version of the code before it goes into production.
+Git-flow is most suitable when there are manual tests and QA teams, as well as when customers need to approve and validate each new version of the code before it goes into production.

-However, when using Git-flow, feature branches may take a long time to be integrated into develop, which may result in many integration conflicts (merge hell).
-Moreover, if the integration of release branches takes time, developers will have to wait longer to receive feedback on the new features they’ve implemented.
+However, when using Git-flow, feature branches may take a long time to be integrated into develop, which may result in numerous integration conflicts (merge hell).
+Additionally, if the integration of release branches takes time, developers may have to to wait longer to receive feedback on the new features they’ve implemented.

 1.2 GitHub Flow

-GitHub Flow is a common branch model when using GitHub.
-It’s simpler than Git-flow as it only consists of the main branch and feature branches.
+GitHub Flow is a common branch model used with GitHub.
+It’s simpler than Git-flow as it primarily consists of the main branch and feature branches.
 It also provides support for code review before integration, through GitHub’s Pull Requests (PR) mechanism.

 When using GitHub Flow, the main steps are as follows: